 We live in a massively connected world powered by vast amounts of customer data.
 However, having visibility into how customers are interacting with different channels requires information to be presented in a visually interactive format, leveraging a unified interface.
 Most leading vendors such as Salesforce allow you to bring voice metrics and call information into your CRM to perform analytics.
 For executives, it is critical to have a view of KPIs in real-time.
 Agent specific metrics can also be exposed in the form of Dashboards to motivate and further incentivize agents to hit their targets.

 Continuing with the theme of management features, giving supervisors real-time monitoring capabilities can prevent most interactions from ending poorly.
 Supervisors should be able to whisper-coach agents or enter the conversation when appropriate.
 Throw near real-time call transcription and sentiment analysis into the mix, supervisors can be alerted to negative customer reactions or dissatisfaction, allowing them to jump in and instantly address any scenario.
-Dealing with frustrated customers can be a challenging, but with real-time customer sentiment analysis and enhanced agent monitoring (part of Salesforce Service Cloud Voice), your organization can prevent customer churn and reduce attrition.
+Dealing with frustrated customers can be challenging, but with real-time customer sentiment analysis and enhanced agent monitoring (part of Salesforce Service Cloud Voice), your organization can prevent customer churn and reduce attrition.

 Both agent voice metrics and work activity information within CRM can be fed into third-party Workforce Management (WFM) systems.
 This provides Workforce planners and managers with a consolidated view into real-time agent adherence and compliance.
 Whether you are using a single platform for all interaction channels or leveraging CRM for digital with a separate telephony link, it is useful to feed Omni-Channel information into a WFM system for accurate cross-channel scheduling, forecasting and resource allocation.
 Cloud-based platforms give you the ability to quickly scale up or down.
 Using work activity information in conjunction with remote agents and an integrated Workforce Engagement suite would ensure that your wait times never exceed single digits.

 In times of uncertainty, it is reassuring that most leading cloud-based vendors guarantee at least 99% up-time.
 To account for Disaster scenarios or any type of compatibility issues (integration, updates etc.), always have a backup plan in place around application downtime.
 A good example might be a softphone application that won’t load inside a CRM on a given day.
 Make sure to have a contingency plan in place and enable direct agent access to the softphone outside of the CRM, to account for any unforeseen issues.
-Even when the chips are down, forward-looking organizations still find a way to take care of their customers.